wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is Wazuh Cloud?
 --------------------

 Wazuh Cloud provides a comprehensive solution by hosting and managing all Wazuh components within a single integrated platform.
-With just a few clicks, you can effortlessly create your environment and enroll Wazuh agents.
-By leveraging Wazuh, you gain access to powerful security capabilities, including Security Information and Event Management (SIEM) and Extended Detection and Response (XDR).
+Wazuh cloud allows you to create your environment and enroll Wazuh agents.
+By leveraging Wazuh, you gain access to security capabilities, including Security Information and Event Management (SIEM) and Extended Detection and Response (XDR).

 Can I try it for free?